Sunday, November 22, 2015

 Pretty nasty, if you ask me.
 But some other Chinese parenting habits are heartwarmingly affectionate.
 Or at least, they toe the line between heartwarmingly affectionate and disturbingly helicopterish:

 --Feeding their kids.
-The other day I was walking down the hallway at school when I saw one of my kids.
+I was walking down the hallway at school when I saw Ricky the Psychopath.
 He was reclined on a chair, with his parents standing over him.
 Dad was holding chopsticks and a bowl to the kid's mouth, shoveling in food.
 Meanwhile, Mom was holding a glass of (presumably boiling-hot) water to his mouth and pouring it in at intervals.
-The kid was doing nothing on his own, just laying back with his mouth open like he was at the dentist.
+The kid was doing nothing on his own, just laying back with his mouth open like he was at the dentist, chewing and swallowing.
 This kid was five years old, and his parents were watering him like a plant.
 One Chinese friend of mine does this with his nine-year-old daughter, and the lunch lady at our school cafeteria has actually done this to me.
 Incredible.

 Monday, November 2, 2015